Apply to Host an ISA Meeting

 - Important dates

-- The call for proposals is sent out by the ISA approximately four years in advance with a deadline 2 months prior to upcoming meeting.
+- The call for proposals is sent out by the ISA approximately four years in advance with a deadline to receive full proposals as specified by the ISA President.

 - The proposals will be reviewed and discussed by the ISA Board prior to the ISA meeting, such that the next venue can be announced at the upcoming ISA meeting.